 The MATCH Series, which originally debuted in 1997 and ran for five years, is an innovative regional racing series, and the only one of its kind in horse racing, that combines rich stakes and bonuses for participating owners and trainers who compete over a five-month span.
 Horses competing in MATCH earn points based on participation and order of finish in each series race, and the leading point earners in each of the series divisions, as well as the overall owner and trainer point leaders, win lucrative bonuses.

-The 2018 series renewal will be contested among five divisions: 3-Year-Olds & Up Long–Dirt; 3-Year-Olds & Up Sprint–Dirt; 3-Year-Olds & Up Fillies and Mares Sprint–Dirt; 3-Year Olds & Up Sprint–Turf; and 3-Year-Olds and Up Fillies and Mares Sprint–Turf.
-Each division will have five races from mid- May through mid-September.
+The 2018 series, the first in 16 years, was contested among five divisions: 3-Year-Olds & Up Long–Dirt; 3-Year-Olds & Up Sprint–Dirt; 3-Year-Olds & Up Fillies and Mares Sprint–Dirt; 3-Year Olds & Up Sprint–Turf; and 3-Year-Olds and Up Fillies and Mares Sprint–Turf.
+Each division had five races from mid- May through mid-September.

-The series partners are the Thoroughbred Horsemen’s Association and its affiliates in Delaware, Maryland, New Jersey and Pennsylvania; the Pennsylvania Horsemen’s Benevolent and Protective Association; the Maryland Jockey Club (Pimlico Race Course and Laurel Park); Delaware Park; Greenwood Gaming and Entertainment (Parx); Penn National Gaming (Hollywood Casino at Penn National Race Course); Darby Development (Monmouth Park); Eldorado Resorts (Presque Isle Downs & Casino); Maryland Horse Breeders Association; Pennsylvania Horse Breeders Association; Thoroughbred Breeders’ Association of New Jersey; and Delaware Thoroughbred Certified Program.
+The series partners are the Thoroughbred Horsemen’s Association and its affiliates in Delaware, Maryland, New Jersey and Pennsylvania; the Pennsylvania Horsemen’s Benevolent and Protective Association; the Maryland Jockey Club (Laurel Park); Delaware Park; Greenwood Gaming and Entertainment (Parx); Penn National Gaming (Hollywood Casino at Penn National Race Course); Darby Development (Monmouth Park); Maryland Horse Breeders Association; Pennsylvania Horse Breeders Association; Thoroughbred Breeders’ Association of New Jersey; and Delaware Thoroughbred Certified Program.